material-foundation/cocoapods-catalog-by-convention/README.md

       end

       target "UnitTests" do
-        project 'catalog/UnitTests.xcodeproj'
+        project 'catalog/Catalog.xcodeproj'
         pod 'CatalogUnitTests', :path => './'
       end
     end

 ### Step 5: Create the Catalog Xcode project

 Create a new Xcode project.
 We'll assume you're using the "Single View Application" template.
+Enable unit tests for the project.

+Ensure that your app and unit test target match those defined in your `Podfile`.

 Delete the default ViewController class.